-The Company ended its 2022 fiscal year on September 30, 2022, with \$0.6 million of cash and had drawn \$11.6 million of a working capital facility with a maximum availability of \$11.6 million.
-The Company believes that the strong quarterly revenue will provide adequate working capital to support its operating activities at the anticipated sales level for the 12 months ended September 30, 2022.
+The Company ended the first quarter of its 2023 fiscal year on December 31, 2022, with \$0.1 million of cash and had drawn \$9.7 million of a working capital facility with a maximum availability of \$11.8 million.
+The Company believes that the available liquidity of \$2.1 million (cash of \$0.1 million plus available line of \$2.1 million) plus \$7.5 million of accounts receivable and \$5.8 million of inventory will provide adequate working capital to support its operating activities at the anticipated sales level for the 12 months ended September 30, 2023.